-On the east side of High Street between the River Annan and the built edge of the town are sports fields and informal park land.
-The mature trees in this area are important to the setting of Moffat.
-These areas are at risk of flooding from the river and surface water from the eastern side.
-A flood report was carried out for Moffat in 2018 and flood mitigation plans for the town may come forward in the future.
+On the east side of High Street between the River Annan and the built edge of the town there are level sports fields and an area of informal parkland west of the rear of Moffat House Hotel The mature trees in this area are important to the setting of Moffat.
+However the sports field area has very little landscape interest.
+Due to its proximity to the River Annan, the presence of natural springs and man-made drainage channels, these areas are at risk of flooding from the river and from the deposit of surface water from the eastern side.
+Therefore they are an important part of water management for the town.
+A flood report was carried out for Moffat in 2018 and flood mitigation plans for the town may come forward in the future